Bible Questions Answered

 - Truth is unchanging even though our beliefs about truth change.
 (When we began to believe the earth was round instead of flat, the truth about the earth didn't change, only our belief about the earth changed.)

-If we take the first truth about God – He is the mighty creator of all – and apply it here, there is no conflict of authority.
 The same God who made all things also controls those things.
+He is sovereign (Isaiah 46:10).
 He who creates an item owns it and has power to utilize it as he sees fit.
 The ultimate cause has ultimate authority.
-In Isaiah 44:24, God presents Himself as the One “who has made all things, who alone stretched out the heavens, who spread out the earth by myself.”
-The next verse says the Lord “overthrows the learning of the wise and turns it into nonsense.
-This is obviously a God with power to do as He pleases, who exercises His power over man and nature because He is the creator.
+In Isaiah 44:24 God presents Himself as the One “who has made all things, who alone stretched out the heavens, who spread out the earth by myself.”
+The next verse says that He “overthrows the learning of the wise and turns it into nonsense.”
+This is obviously a God with power to do as He pleases.

 Return to: